 If a student has difficulty with phonemic awareness skills, an explicit intervention in phonemic awareness may be prescribed.
 Phonemic awareness skills are essential for students to become skilled in reading and writing.

 Preparing to Implement the Intervention

 Administer a phonological awareness assessment to determine skill attainment and needs.
 Once focus skills have been identified, plan explicit instructional routines, such as those presented in the video, that model the task and allow for students’ meaningful practice with target phonemic awareness skills using the “I do, we do, you do” model for instruction.
-Manipulatives, such as tokens or letter tiles, can serve as visual representations of the phonemes.
+Manipulatives, such as tokens, can serve as visual representations of the phonemes.
 Remember to connect phonemic awareness intervention with phonics instruction whenever possible to facilitate quicker progress in reading.